mvolkmann/blog/src/swift/ARKit.md

 - Tap the "+" in the upper-right.
 - In the dialog that is displayed, tap "Import" to add your own model or select a predefined model.
+  A large number of predefined models are provided.
+  They are divided into the following categories and sub-categories:

+  - Imported: models you imported from `.usdz` files
+  - Basic: Shapes, Text, Arrows, Callouts, Signs, and Charts
+  - Activities: Billiards, Checkers, Chess, Events, Games, Sports, and Toys
+  - Arts: Frames and Music
+  - Food: Baked Goods, Cookware, Drinks, Fruit, Meals, Scanned, Tableware, and Vegetables
+  - Furnishings: Furniture
+  - Nature: Scanned
+  - Places: Houses and Locations
+  - Retail: Shopping,
+  - Storage: Storage
+  - Symbols: Communication, Finance, Security, and Time
+  - Work: Supplies, Technology, and Tools

   For example, tap the "Activities" category in the left nav, scroll down to the "Sports" section, and tap the football.
   This will download a 3D model and add it to the center of the scene.

 - In the Inspector panel on the right, in the "Object Name" input, enter a name that will be used to refer to the object in code.